tiagovbarreto/auctions-api/README.md

 # Auctions Microservices

-An application for sell tickets.
+An application to manage auctions.

 ## Table of contents